cs-ed/edtech-plan-afranco4/README.md

 ### Course

-The course will be Computer Science 1 focusing on practice and concepts, as well as in other content areas such as, Math and Science for grades 6-8.
+The course will be Computer Science 1 focusing on practice and concepts, as well as in other content areas such as, ELA and ELD for grades 6-8.
 This course will meet four days a week for a 30 minute class period, each trimester.

 ### Situation